Peruvians protest against possible pardon for jailed Fujimori

 But Aguinaga said Fujimori suffers from various ailments that merit a pardon, including a recurrent growth on his tongue, a hernia in his back and a recent episode of an abnormally fast heart beat.

-(Reporting by Mitra Taj and Marco Aquino; Editing by Diane Craft and Lisa Shumaker)
+Reporting by Mitra Taj and Marco Aquino; Editing by Diane Craft and Lisa Shumaker